nounsDAO/foundation-blog/_posts/2022-12-13-introduction.md

 Dor Levi (independent)
 Campbell Law (independent)

 Thanks for reading.
-We’ll be following up in early January with more details about the Foundation’s 2022 activities, our objectives for the year ahead.
+We’ll be following up in early January with more details about the Foundation’s 2022 activities and our objectives for the year ahead.